yyle88/gormcnm/README.md

 `gormcnm` is a cutting-edge **generic package** designed to transform how you use GORM in Go.
 By leveraging the full power of Go’s generics, it offers a **type-safe**, **efficient**, and **highly productive** way to reference database columns in your models.
 This eliminates the risks associated with hardcoded column names, enhancing **refactoring safety**, **maintainability**, and enabling **faster development** with fewer bugs.

+`gormcnm` resembles `MyBatis Plus` in the Java ecosystem, which allows developers to dynamically retrieve column names using expressions like `Example::getName`.
+Similarly, `gormcnm` brings **type-safe** column referencing to Go.
+By using `gormcnm`, developers can easily perform database queries with **compile-time validation** and avoid hardcoding strings in queries.

+`gormcnm` works like `SQLAlchemy` in the Python ecosystem, where developers can reference model attributes like `Example.name` for dynamic column access, enabling **type-safe** column referencing in Go.
+Similarly, `gormcnm` enables **type-safe** dynamic column references in Go, like `cls.Name.Eq("abc")`.

 `gormcnm` keeps your column references consistent and type-safe, ensuring that your code is cleaner, more robust, and easier to maintain.
 With `gormcnm`, any changes in your model definitions are effortlessly reflected across your application without breaking queries, making it the ultimate **safety net** for your database interactions.

 With `gormcnm`, you unlock the full potential of Go’s generics, achieving type-safe, refactor-proof, and developer-friendly database interactions effortlessly.
 No more brittle hardcoded strings or runtime surprises—`gormcnm` acts as your ultimate safety net, ensuring database queries remain consistent, scalable, and easy to refactor as your application evolves.